This post may contain affiliate links.

 You know it’s time to collect and store your sap in preparation for your first boil, but you want to make sure you’re doing it right.
 Never fear, tips and tricks for the DIY maple syrup maker lie ahead!
 Here are some things we’ve learned in our years of making our own maple syrup and talking to LOTS of other people who do too.

 How Long can Sap Be Stored?

-Do not be put off by sugar makers that insist that sap MUST be boiled off immediately upon coming out of the tree.
-Sap can be stored for up to a week or so before it is boiled.
+Sap can be stored for up to a week before it is boiled.
+Do not be put off by sugar makers who insist that sap MUST be boiled off immediately upon coming out of the tree.

 For most of us, this means the weekend.
 We feel totally comfortable collecting sap from Monday – Friday and storing it to boil on Saturday and Sunday.